electroglyph/atheriz/README.md

 This has some code from Evennia, and is loosely based on the same ideas.

+NOTE: This engine is meant to be used with Python 3.14 free-threaded (3.14t).

+You *can* use it with regular Python builds, but you lose out on the whole reason I created this engine: better performance.

 # Features

 - Linux and Windows compatible, not tested on Mac yet